AvrahamBi/Flight-Anomalies-web-app/README.md

 To start the client and the server please follow this steps:
 1) Download the file project.
 2) Install node.js
-3) At the project folder open the terminal\Command Prompt and type "npm install" the installation process will take few minutes.
+3) At the project folder open the terminal\Command Prompt and type "npm install"', the installation process will take few minutes.

 ## Run
-* at the folder project at the terminal/command prompt type "npm run startclient | npm run startserver" and press "enter".
+* At the project folder at the terminal/command prompt type "npm run startclient | npm run startserver" and press "enter".
 * a new tab at your default browser will open.
 * upload the two csv files, the normal fligt for learning and real time flight for test.
 * "press upload csv files".
 * the result will be shown after few minutes.
 * Enjoy

-## UML

 ## Youtube Video